When I was diagnosed with an H pylori infection back in 2007, I finally discovered one of the key root causes of my numerous, nagging symptoms:

 Because of the decline in treatment success, standard triple therapy may be replaced by quadruple therapy or sequential therapy, but even these strategies are only 80% effective or less in many settings.
 Medical drugs also cause various side effects in some people, which can make it difficult to complete the treatment.
 Nevertheless, they do work well for many people.

-Since overcoming my own H pylori infection using an entirely natural approach, I’ve been able to help literally thousands of people achieve the same success either using the basic program in, or through the Digestive Health MOT and Hompes Method Personalized Health Coaching process.
+Since overcoming my own H pylori infection using an entirely natural approach, I’ve been able to help literally thousands of people achieve the same success either using the basic program in The H Pylori Diet, or through the Digestive Health MOT and Hompes Method Personalized Health Coaching process.

 I believe one of the reasons my program has been successful is that whilst H pylori infection causes many symptoms, it is often a scapegoat.
 H pylori is not the only cause of digestive symptoms.
 Food intolerances and other chronic digestive infections can cause the same symptoms as H pylori.
 Unfortunately, if H pylori happens to be detected, it tends to be blamed for everything.